stevenyxng/lmc-2700-portfolio-draft/README.md

 # my website
 made using HTML and CSS
-based on a template from w3.schools
+based on template from w3.schools